pnp/pnpcore/README.md

 If you want to join our team and help, then checkout the [How can I help](https://pnp.github.io/pnpcore/#how-can-you-help) section in our docs.

+## Supportability and SLA

+This library is open-source and community provided library with active community providing support for it.
+There is no SLA or direct support for this open-source component from Microsoft.
+Please report any issues on the [Issues list](https://github.com/pnp/pnpcore/issues).

 ## Frequently Asked Questions ❓

 ### Will this work in modern .NET